-Section 107.16(b)2 Air is replaced by the following:
+Section 107.16(b)2 - Air is replaced by the following:

 Air: The Contractor shall comply with Section 107.01 and the State Air Pollution Control Law and Rules of the State Air Pollution Control Board, including notifications required therein.
-Precautions shall be taken at all times to prevent particulate matter from becoming airborne according to the State Air Pollution Control Board regulation 9 VAC 5 Chapter 50.
-Article 1, Standards of Performance for Visible Emissions and Fugitive Dust/Emissions.
+Precautions shall be taken at all times to prevent particulate matter from becoming airborne according to 9 VAC 5-50-80 and 9 VAC 5-50-90.

 Burning shall be performed in accordance with all applicable local laws and ordinances and under the constant surveillance of watchpersons.
 Care shall be taken so that the burning of materials does not destroy or damage property or cause excessive air pollution.
 The Contractor shall not burn rubber tires, asphalt, used crankcase oil, or other materials that produce dense smoke.
 Burning shall not be initiated when atmospheric conditions are such that smoke will create a hazard to the motoring public or airport operations.
 Provisions shall be made for flagging vehicular traffic if visibility is obstructed or impaired by smoke.
 At no time shall a fire be left unattended.

 Asphalt mixing plants shall be designed, equipped, and operated so that the amount and quality of air pollutants emitted will conform to the rules of the State Air Pollution Control Board.

 - a.
-VOC Emission Control Areas The Contractor is advised that when the project is located in a volatile organic compound (VOC) emissions control area identified in the State Air Control Board Regulations (9 VAC 5-20-206) and in the Table I-3 below the following limitations shall apply: - (1) Open burning is prohibited during the months of May, June, July, August, and September. - (2) Cutback asphalt is prohibited April through October except when use or application as a penetrating prime coat or tack is necessary.
-See 9 VAC 5-40, Article 39 (Emission Standards for Asphalt Paving Operations); 9 VAC 5-20- 206 (Regulations for the Control and Abatement of Air Pollution), and 9 VAC 5-130 (Regulation for Open Burning) for further clarification.
+VOC Emission Control Areas The Contractor is advised that when the project is located in a volatile organic compound (VOC) emissions control area identified in 9 VAC 5-20-206 or Table I-3 below the following limitations shall apply: - (1) Open burning is prohibited during the months of May, June, July, August, and September. - (2) Cutback asphalt is prohibited April through October except when use or application as a penetrating prime coat or tack is necessary.
+See 9 VAC 5-45-760 et seq.
+(Emission Standards for Asphalt Paving Operations) and 9 VAC 5-20-206 (Regulations for the Control and Abatement of Air Pollution) for further clarification.